Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 You’ll actually include the reverse charge on your VAT return in two places:

+Yes, it still applies.
 It’s a similar process – just the other way round.
-So, you wouldn’t charge VAT on the sale, but you would refer to the fact that the VAT reverse charge is included – leaving it up to the buyer to calculate the VAT and add a reverse charge onto their VAT return.
+So, you wouldn’t charge VAT on the sale, but your invoice will show the VAT reverse charge is included – leaving it up to the buyer to calculate the VAT and add a reverse charge onto their VAT return.

-You need to ensure the invoice is clear, with the services provided, where you’re supplying them to and why you are not charging VAT on the sale.
+You need to ensure the invoice clearly shows the services provided, where you’re supplying them to, and why you are not charging VAT on the sale.

 No, although they work on the same principle.
-The VAT domestic reverse charge is for individuals in the construction industry scheme.
-Used like the reverse charge to combat VAT fraud, it leaves the responsibility up to the contractor to add VAT onto any supplies they buy, to then put on their VAT returns.
+The VAT domestic reverse charge is for individuals in the Construction Industry Scheme.
+Used like the reverse charge to combat VAT fraud, it makes the contractor responsible for adding VAT onto any supplies they buy, and then putting this on their VAT returns.

 Need help with VAT?
 Learn about our online accounting services by talking to one of the team on 020 3355 4047 or get an instant quote.